thunklife/thunklife.github.io/_drafts/learn-lambda-with-me-pt1.md

 you got about that using only functions?
 Well it would look something like this:
 ```λx.λy.x```.

-The first function, also called const, takes two arguments and returns the first.
+The _first_ function, takes two arguments and returns the first.
 I'm not
 going to bother with an example reduction because it's pretty self-explanatory.

 In JavaScript it looks like this